What is Professional Reliance?

 A forest professional prepares a forest harvesting prescription for an area.
 Prior to submitting the harvest prescription for implementation, the forest professional arranges for the prescription to be peer reviewed by another qualified professional.

-NEWS ARTICLE: Column by Christine Gelowitz, RPF, ABCFP CEO, published in the Vancouver Sun: Bringing Public Confidence to BC's Forest Management.
+- October 10, 2017 (column): Christine Gelowitz, RPF, ABCFP CEO, published in the Vancouver Sun, Bringing Public Confidence to BC's Forest Management.

 - October 3, 2017 (media release): Association of BC Forest Professionals Ready to Participate in Government Review of Professional Reliance.